JF-Hu/Temporally-Composable-Diffuser/README.md

 # Acknowledgements

-The codebase is derived from [diffuser repo](https://github.com/jannerm/diffuser/) and [decision diffuser](https://github.com/anuragajay/decision-diffuser).
+The codebase is derived from [diffuser](https://github.com/jannerm/diffuser/) and [decision diffuser](https://github.com/anuragajay/decision-diffuser).